Andrew059/Liricify/README.md

 ## How we built it

-This project was built using Python, and used PySimpleGUI, natural language toolkit, and NumPy .
+This project was built using Python, and used PySimpleGUI, natural language toolkit, and NumPy.

 ## Challenges we ran into

-Finding a framework to create the GUI was the main issue
+Finding a framework to create the GUI was the main issue.

 ## Accomplishments that we're proud of